gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/access-control.md

 ### Adding group access to datasets

-Groups access to datasets can be manually managed by navigating to the dataset's settings tab, then Access Control->Groups.
+Groups access to datasets can be managed by navigating to the dataset's settings tab, then Access Control->Groups.
 Here, group permission can be added to the dataset.
 Group access levels for this dataset can also be edited here by selecting the group.

-Group access can be automatically applied with default values upon the creation of a new dataset.
-This occurs if 'Default data store access configuration' is enabled in the group creation process by the IS administrator.
-The result is that if a user belonging to that group creates a new dataset, then it will automatically be made available to the group according to the specified default access levels.
-Access levels can then be updated from default by navigating to the group in the dataset as mentioned in the above paragraph.

 A dataset can be made available to more than one group with differing accessibility levels (see note below).
 For example, you may wish to have a group of dataset contributors which will require write access, and another group for dataset viewing only, meanwhile the more general system users may not have access at all.